jjiangweilan/Dynamic-Army-Prediction/README.md

   10. If you wish to rerun this program delete your prior data.json or move it out of the bin folder, then you can run replay.exe again.

-  ### Data Visualization
+### DATA VISUALIZATION

-### Additional Programs
+### ADDITIONAL PROGRAMS

-#### UnitLog branch
+#### UNIT LOG BRANCH

   In the UnitLog folder of this repository there are several zip files.
 Some of these are prototypes of the data extraction replay.cc program.
 The programs in these zip files are similar to the main replay.cc file in that it prints out data into the bin folder, but it is just a build order txt file instead of the json unit log file.
 There is also a tutorial.cc file that can log the build order for live games.
 More details are in the README inside these zip files.

   UnitLog.zip : Live Games

   UnitLogReplays.zip : Build orders for replays

-## Win Loss Prediction
+## WIN LOSS PREDICTION

-### Data Extraction
+### DATA EXTRACTION

 Win Loss requires specific data and therefore requires additional data collection.

 How to:

   1.Replace the s2client-api/examples/sc2_coordinator with the coordinator file sc2-Coordinator from the WinLoss prediction     repo.
 This file will extract the enemy data

-3.Now replace the pre-existing s2client-api/examples/replay.cc file with the replay.cc file found in WinLoss prediction.
+  2.Now replace the pre-existing s2client-api/examples/replay.cc file with the replay.cc file found in WinLoss prediction.

-4.Make sure to change the paths for kReplayFolder to the location of your file

-This file extracts health information along with the number of units created at current moment in time.
+  3.Make sure to change the paths for kReplayFolder to the location of your file This file extracts health information along     with the number of units created at current moment in time.

-5.Follow the same steps as stated above for normal data extraction into the JSON file.
+  4.Follow the same steps as stated above for normal data extraction into the JSON file.

-6.Convert this JSON into a .txt file and run this file with win_loss_parser.py to compute and extract the necessary data to run with Predict.py.
+  5.Convert this JSON into a .txt file and run this file with win_loss_parser.py to compute and extract the necessary data to   run with Predict.py.

-### Predict.py Instructions
+### PREDICT.PY INSTRUCTIONS

-#### Loading Input File
+#### LOADING INPUT FILE

   1.Launch Microsoft Excel and click on the parsed .txt file and select “import” to display the Text Import Wizard.

   2.Select “Fixed Width” and click “Next”.

   3.Click on the line in the data preview to create the necessary field break lines.
 Each break line should be created to       separate one field from the other, then click “Next”.

   4.Click “Finish”, “Ok”, then import the data

   5.Save your file, select “CSV(Comma delimited)”.

-#### Running Predict.py
+#### RUNNING PREDICT.PY

-1.To run Predict.py, you will need to have Python installed on your system along with the dependencies such as Numpy, Pandas etc.

-We used Enthought’s python IDE Canopy which supports all the dependencies [link](https://www.enthought.com/product/canopy/)
+  1.To run Predict.py, you will need to have Python installed on your system along with the dependencies such as Numpy, Pandas   etc. We used Enthought’s python IDE Canopy which supports all the dependencies [link](https://www.enthought.com/product/canopy/)

   2.Be sure to replace the following path in Predict.py to where your specific data file islocated

   3.Now simply, if using Canopy, run your files by pressing the build green arrow at the top of the interface.